This blog uses affiliate links (marked with **). When you purchase through links on my site, I may earn a small commission. Learn more here.

 I went to Sephora expecting to just get the shade habibi, but after seeing it in person, it was slightly too cool in tone for my preference.
 The shade money maker** is just a little warmer than habibi, so it works better for me.
 I did really like the range of shades and I may purchase sweet cheeks at some point as well.

-If you can’t get to a Sephora, or don’t feel safe doing so, the brand has taken some of the guesswork out of making a choice.
+If you can’t get to a Sephora or don’t feel safe doing so, the brand has taken some of the guesswork out of making a choice.
 They have them broken into two color categories: sweet nudes and bossy browns.
-Then within those categories the colors are labeled as being light, medium or rich.
+Then within those categories, the colors are labeled as being light, medium, or rich.
 The shade I picked, money maker, is medium and falls in the bossy browns.
+Update March 27, 2022: I recently purchased a new shade, sweet cheeks, and have added some new information below.
+Sweet cheeks is a medium shade and is part of the sweet nudes.

 Keep reading for swatches and my thoughts.